Soulivong Savang

-Crown Prince Soulivong Savang (ສຸລິວົງ ສະຫວ່າງ; born 8 May 1963), grandson of the last King of Laos Savang Vatthana, is the pretender to the Lao throne.
-Laos was a monarchy until 1975, when the communist Pathet Lao seized control of the nation, causing Savang Vatthana to abdicate his throne.
+Soulivong Savang (ສຸລິວົງ ສະຫວ່າງ; born 8 May 1963) is the pretender to the defunct Lao throne, and a grandson of the last King of Laos Sisavang Vatthana.

+Laos was a monarchy until 1975, when the communist Pathet Lao seized control of the nation, causing Sisavang Vatthana to abdicate his throne.
+He was imprisoned and died at an uncertain time in the late 1970s or early 1980s.
 Soulivong Savang lives in exile in Paris.

 Biography

 Soulivong Khantharinh was born on 8 May 1963 at the Royal Palace in Luang Prabang to Crown Prince Vong Savang and Crown Princess Mahneelai of the Kingdom of Laos.

 After the communist revolution, some members of the royal family were placed in re-education camps where they reportedly died, although Prince Souphanouvong later became President of the newly established republic.
-Prince Khantharinh escaped from captivity in Laos with his younger brother Prince Thayavong Savang in 1981, arriving in France as refugees.
+Prince Khantharinh escaped from captivity in Laos with his younger brother Prince Thanyavong Savang in 1981, arriving in France as refugees.

 Education

 Soulivong Savang attended the University of Clermont-Ferrand in France and also obtained a law degree.